gbif/ipt/HowToContribute.wiki.md

 # How to Contribute

 ## Introduction
 The core development of the IPT is directed by GBIF, but the coding is a community effort and everyone is welcome to join.
 Java or HTML/jQuery developers are very welcome to contribute code patches.
-Patches be submitted by branching or forking the latest version of the repository and creating a [pull request](https://help.github.com/articles/creating-a-pull-request/).
+Patches can be submitted by creating a [pull request](https://help.github.com/articles/creating-a-pull-request/) using a branch or fork of the repository.

 ## Source Code Dependencies
 We use Maven extensively to manage dependencies and the build process.
 Please be aware the IPT uses the following core frameworks: